 The MPI (MPI-S7) interface is a "derivate" of the PROFIBUS-DP.
 The communication line is RS485, the speed rate is preset to 187.5kb/sec.
 The speed rate can be decreased to 19.2kb/sec and according to the device (CPU300, OP, CP6511) it can be even increased to 12Mb/sec.

 The PPI interface is used for the Simatic S7-200 PLCs.
 It is a serial interface (so no special HW card is needed).

 For the communication with the SIMATIC devices that dispose of the ASCII serial communication interface it is necessary to know the description of the ASCII protocol on the Simatic side.

 The communication over the programming PG port on the Simatic.
-The communication is of the point-to-point type (1PC-1Simatic) over the serial link.
+The communication is of the point-to-point type (1PC-1Simatic) via the computer's serial port.
 For more Simatic devices it is possible to use the multi-port communication card on PC.
 The speed rate is 9600 Bd at the most.
 The communication is suitable for transfers not demanding quick answers.

-These protocols for the RS232 serial link support some Simatic devices directly and there is possible to purchase a communication module for these protocols for some PLC's.
+These protocols for serial link RS232 support some Simatic devices directly and there is possible to purchase a communication module for these protocols for some PLC's.

 These protocol types are considered very obsolete.

 PmS7 - Driver for communication by S7-TCP/IP protocol communicates with the PLCs via the Ethernet protocol S7.
 If the PLC is equipped by the PROFINET connector, then the driver can be used (for example S7-1200, ET-200S, some types of S7-300 and S7-400).

 PLCs without the PROFINET connector can be modified in order to enable the PROFINET connectivity, for example.